xxyyz/Getting_Cleaning_Data_Course_Project/CodeBook.md

 ## 2nd column ("activity")

-It contains the names ("labels") of activities done by the people.
+It contains the names ("labels") of activities done by the people during the experiment.
 They come from the original source files "test/y_test.txt" and "train/y_train.txt" combined with the file "activity_labels.txt".